Songs of the Free

 Songs of the Free is the third studio album by Gang of Four, released in 1982.

-It is their first with Sara Lee as bassist, replacing Dave Allen.
+It is their first recording with Sara Lee as bassist, replacing Dave Allen.
+The album also marks a shift towards R&B or funk music, and away from the more abrasive elements in their earlier albums.

 In 1996, Infinite Zero Archive/American Recordings label issued it on CD, with two bonus tracks, and with a slightly changed song order (swapping the positions of "Muscle for Brains" and "We Live as We Dream, Alone"), and mistitling "I Love a Man in a Uniform" as "I Love a Man in Uniform."
 EMI reissued the album on CD in 2008 with the original song order and no bonus tracks.